GulajavaMinistudio/jackson-databind/README.md

 ## Maven

-Functionality of this package is contained in Java package `tools.jackson.databind` (for Jackcson 3.x), and can be used using following Maven dependency:
+Functionality of this package is contained in Java package `tools.jackson.databind` (for Jackson 3.x), and can be used using following Maven dependency:

 ```xml
 <properties>